 The clear advantage to a semifreddo is that it's a homemade ice cream, with a luscious creamy texture, that can be made without an ice cream maker!
 In addition, it's a touch more upscale than ice cream and is an elegant dessert option for a dinner party.

 I incorporate rich coconut cream into the whipped cream, and a touch of coconut extract and dried mangoes into the zabaglione for a tropical, summery semifreddo.

 It’s important that you use rehydrated dried mangoes, rather than fresh, because the lower water content keeps them soft and chewy when frozen, rather than hard and icy.

-Once fully frozen, the semifreddo is sliced and can be topped with your choice of fresh fruit— I kept it simple with fresh mangoes and toasted coconut flakes, but fresh passionfruit, lychees, papaya, kiwi, and pineapple would all be mouthwatering additions to this summer semifreddo.
+Once fully frozen, you can slice the mango semifreddo and top it with your choice of fresh fruit.
+I kept it simple with fresh mangoes and toasted coconut flakes, but fresh passionfruit, lychee, papaya, kiwi, and pineapple would all be mouthwatering additions to this summer semifreddo.

 coconut mango semifreddo

 An airy, silky coconut mango semifreddo topped with toasted coconut flakes and fresh mango.
 Learn how to make this elegant, tropical summer dessert.